kperv/NLP_Projects/README.md

 * **FoodReviews_MulticlassClassification** A simple 3 layer NN to classify real reviews into 5 classes (1 is abs negative, 5 is abs positive).
 Bag of words with sparse matrices and a word dictionary.

+## Tensor flow

+* **TF_2layerNN** is a simple attempt to build a perceptron from scratch.
+Scikit-learn digits is the data and RELU was used as activation for the layer.

+* **TF_3layerNN** is another attempt on digits but with mini-batch learning, batch normalization for gradients and a learning rate drop during training.
+The accuracy is .9866%

+* **TF_logit_regres is an exercise to practise some basics of perceptron math.

 ## Data visualisation

 * **3D_SVM** is a 3D visualisation of decision surface creation by Support Vector Classifier.